eldorado505/Learn-German/README.md

 # Learn-German
-Created an multiscreen android application using an media player API and the concepts of View Recycling and audio focus which helps user to learn german with correct pronunciation.
+• It is a multiscreen android application using an MEDIA PLAYER API , AUDIO MANAGER to manage audio focus and the concepts of VIEW RECYCLING.<br />• Application provides different kinds of words/sentences to the users with english and german translation and helps to learn german with correct pronunciation when the user clicked on the sentence.<br />• It is an audible dictionary which can be used for effective learning.